-From our endless stories on luxe and countless accounts with opulence there is one ballooning tale that hasn’t been told yet.
-It is of the time our fates encountered Balloon Adventures Emirates, touted as one of the most experienced balloon company in the world (we were about to find out why).
-As if the majesty of Dubai wasn’t enough, we rose above its desert on a warm October morning in one of the world’s largest hot air balloons to bring to you, our very own enchanting experience.
+From our endless stories on luxe and countless accounts with opulence, there is one ballooning tale that hasn’t been told yet.
+It is of the time our fates encountered the Balloon Adventures Emirates, touted as one of the most experienced balloon companies in the world (we were about to find out why).
+As if the majesty of Dubai wasn’t enough, we rose above its desert on a warm October morning in one of the world’s largest hot air balloons to bring you our very own enchanting experience.
 So read on to learn about it, or better still, make your own soon.
-And if you have, make one again we say!
+And if you have, make one again, we say!

 After 60 minutes in the air, the end finally came.
 And even though we knew it would, it almost felt like we hoped it wouldn’t.
 The hope grew stronger with the winds, which began interfering with our landing.
-Still, with Captain Mike’s instructions we touched ground, only to bounce back until the ground staff safely secured the balloon.
+Still, we touched the ground with Captain Mike’s instructions, only to bounce back until the ground staff safely secured the balloon.

-To Splurge – Balloon adventures also offers bespoke ballooning experiences, so if you want to pop the question to your loved one at 4,000 feet or raise a toast with your colleagues in mid-air,, they can make it happen.
+To Splurge – Balloon adventures also offer bespoke ballooning experiences, so if you want to pop the question to your loved one at 4,000 feet or raise a toast with your colleagues in mid-air,, they can make it happen.
 Rates start at 11,000 AED ($ 3100).

 The tiny HD camera records the entire flight.